 Thanks especially to Tihi and Te Huaki Puanaki, and to Latoya Graham who organise our programme.

-Kapa Haka in 2017 started off with huge numbers and enthusiasm that carried throughout the year.
+Kapa Haka started off with huge numbers and enthusiasm that carried throughout the year.

 A Regional Kapa Haka Competition would be taking place in October so there was a lot to do.

 The main goals were to learn, practice and polish material for a haka powhiri (the performance done to welcome people into the school) and the regional competition bracket.

 Hard work and commitment to the group were established early with weekend and after school practices on top of the weekly period 5 practice time on Wednesdays.

 Also for the first time at Riccarton, there were several weekend wananga (sleepovers) held at the school so the group could have even more practice time.

 The regional competition bracket consisted of a waiata tira (song), whakaeke (entrance item), mōteatea (traditional chant), poi, waiata a ringa (action song), haka and whakawātea (exit item).
 As these all had different aspects of performance to them, some people in the group were strong in one area but not in another and so throughout the year, members supported each other to help bring everyone up to a performance level.

 For many Kapa Haka group members, it was their first time performing at a regional competition and so there was a lot of excitement and nervousness within the group.

 With a bigger Kapa Haka group than there has previously been at Riccarton, a lot of fundraising was done with huge support from parents to get new Kapa Haka uniforms for the regional competition.